-The proposed Reconfiguration of a Lot and Dwelling House is consistent with the overall outcomes of the Tourist Accommodation Zone Code by contributing to a diverse range of accommodation options that complement the tourism function of the area.
-While the development comprises two Dwelling Houses, these are designed to be suitable for either permanent residents or short-term accommodation, ensuring flexibility to support tourist needs in line with the intent of the zone.
+The proposed Reconfiguration of a Lot and Dual Occupancy is consistent with the overall outcomes of the Tourist Accommodation Zone Code by contributing to a diverse range of accommodation options that complement the tourism function of the area.
+The proposed Dual Occupancy is designed to be suitable for either permanent residents or short-term accommodation, ensuring flexibility to support tourist needs in line with the intent of the zone.
 Acknowledging that further approval may be required to establish Short Term Accommodation use rights.